UPDATED: JULY 05, 2023 | 2 MIN READ

 Finally, even with high-end health insurance, there will be out-of-pocket costs related to inpatient treatments.
 Stay informed to prepare for these costs, make wise decisions regarding your plan, and cause some plans to be steeper than others.

 Deductibles are the amount the patient pays before an insurance policy kicks in.
 For example, the Medicare inpatient stay (Part A) deductible is $1,600 in 2023.
 The Part B deductible is $226 in 2023.

-Private insurance providers will have different specifics laid out in their plans regarding the deductible amounts.
+Private insurance providers will have different specifics regarding the deductible amounts in their plans.
 A higher deductible will mean a lower monthly premium but higher out-of-pocket costs if an injury or illness requires inpatient care.

 Fortunately, there is no Medicare deductible for hospice care.

 As mentioned, coverage gaps can quickly become expensive with inpatient care.
 Thousands of dollars in deductibles or care expenses challenge most patients once they reach their maximum.